Sound & Music Technology Foundation Degree

 - Work in Context 1

 - Music and Sound in Film

 - Composing & Arranging

 - Production Techniques

-The personal project modules are derived from live industry briefs, allowing you to gain real work based practical experience of creating sound and music to a brief and gaining feedback from potential employers, whilst also developing content for your professional portfolio of work, which is a useful tool to gaining future employment.
+The personal project modules are derived from live industry briefs, allowing you to gain real work based practical experience of creating sound and music to a brief and gaining feedback from potential employers, whilst also developing content for your professional portfolio of work, which is a vital tool to gaining future employment.

 Click HERE for the programme specification.

 For a full list of the University Centre’s regulations and policies please click HERE.